 The long latency of asbestos-related diseases meant the true cost of these products would not make itself known until the 1980s and 1990s.
-Cancer and lung diseases hit hardest among the factory workers who had manufactured the asbestos vinyl products and the tradesmen who had installed them, and a wave of lawsuits forced many companies to file for bankruptcy and set up trust funds for victims of asbestos exposure.
+Cancer and lung diseases hit hardest among the factory workers who had manufactured the asbestos vinyl products and the tradesmen who had installed them, and a wave of lawsuits filed by mesothelioma lawyers forced many companies to file for bankruptcy and set up trust funds for victims of asbestos exposure.

 Today, the use of asbestos in new vinyl materials has been largely phased out in the United States, but many homes, businesses and public buildings constructed before 1980 still contain old asbestos vinyl flooring and wallpaper.
 It is also worth noting that the use of asbestos in vinyl floor tiles and wallpaper still has not been fully banned by the United States government.

 - American Biltrite